ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 Possibly.

 Reach out to us if this is relevant to you.
-We're contemplating a permanently active "Personal Learning Edition" with limitations on what you can do commercially, similar to SideFX Houdini.
+We're contemplating a permanently active "Apprentice Edition" with limitations on what you can do commercially, similar to SideFX Houdini Apprentice.

 <br>